 You have to constantly improve yourself to be great at the things you want to be great at.
 When you do things all the time you are guaranteed to see results, that process of doing those things will be your results but the trick, if there is one, is to never stop.

 I decided to start writing a blog because I want to get good at writing.
 I go to the gym because I want to be healthy and feel strong.
 I code everyday whether it’s for work, school, or a personal project because I want to be great at it.

 So in short if you’re not that good at something but would really like to be I suggest the following:

 You just have to start doing and do it over and over again.
 You really can’t stop improving and you have to do this because you were not born great at it but you want to be great at it.

 P.S.
-I know we all have qualities that others admire, things that come so naturally, but this post isn’t about that it’s about the things you want to be great at but just aren’t yet.
+I know we all have qualities that others admire, things that come naturally, but this post isn’t about that, it’s about the things you want to be great at but just aren’t yet.

 Weekly postcard newsletter